🦩 Pink Flamingo Community Raises $1,500!

 Held at the West Beach Surf Lifesaving Club, the colourful event brought together friends, family, community members and long-time supporters, many proudly dressed in a mix of flamingo inspired swimwear and accessories.

-This meaningful community event is held each year in memory of Alan/ Jasper/ Macca McFarlane, honouring his legacy in a way that continues to inspire participation, connection and kindness for people living with spinal cord injury.
+Event organisers, Kate Smyth and Martyn Talbot held the first Pink Flamingo Walk/Swim/Roll in 2020 and have since raised close to $7,000 for estara through the annual event.
+Kate’s involvement with estara came when her partner Alan had an accident and was diagnosed as a complete tetraplegic.
+The event is held each year in memory of Alan/ Jasper/ Macca McFarlane, honouring his legacy in a way that continues to inspire participation, connection and kindness for people living with spinal cord injury.

 Funds raised from this year’s event will support estara’s work in empowering South Australians living with spinal cord injury to live full, independent, supported lives.
 It will help fund peer support, outreach and advocacy, and community programs which provide connection for people living with spinal cord injury.

-We are incredibly grateful to everyone who took part in the event, those who swam, walked, rolled, volunteered, donated and supported.
+estara is incredibly grateful to everyone who took part in the event, those who swam, walked, rolled, volunteered, donated and supported.
 Your generosity helps ensure life-changing support continues for people living with spinal cord injury.

 Thank you for making the 2025 Pink Flamingo Swim/Walk/Roll a success!